-The Company hereby announces that during the meeting of its Board of Directors held on the 21st March 2024, the Board of Directors resolved to approve the Company's Annual Report and the Audited Financial Statements for the year ended 31st December 2023, which are being enclosed herewith.
+The Company hereby announces that, during the meeting of its Board of Directors held on the 22nd April 2025, the Board of Directors resolved to approve the Company's: (i) Annual Report and Audited Financial Statements for the year ended 31st December 2024; and (ii) Financial Sustainability Forecasts ('FSFs') for the financial year commencing 1st January 2025.

-A copy of the said Annual Report and Audited Financial Statements can be found at: http://horizonfinanceplc.com/investor/
+A copy of the said Annual Report, Audited Financial Statements and FSFs are being enclosed herewith and can also be found by accessing this link.